webfactory/WebfactoryIcuTranslationBundle/README.md

 ## Usage ##

-Formatted messages use a special syntax that defines how to translate the message depending on provided translation parameters.

-The following examples show translation messages for several common use cases.
+To use the bundle's enhancements, you need to use a special syntax with curly braces in your translation messages.
+The following examples show this syntax for common use cases.
+For a comprehensive list, please refer to [in-depth documentation](Resources/doc/index.rst).

 ### Placeholder Substitution ###